The Falls Water Falls

 Good as gold

-Learn about the past by discovering fascinating remnants of the Mullion's gold mining boom.
-From 1860 to 1920, intrepid gold mining pioneers created mining sites and a walking track.
-Visit the disused mines and wander along to the track and imagine how they built these by hand to transport water from the creek to mining areas.
+Explore the past by discovering fascinating remnants of the Mullion's gold mining boom.
+From 1860 to 1920, intrepid gold mining pioneers created mining sites and a water race that was built by hand to transport water from the creek to the mining areas.

 Unique plant and birdlife

-Whether you're on foot, mountain bike or in a 4WD, you're likely to spot interesting wildlife here.
-See eastern grey kangaroos, red-necked wallabies and wallaroos bounding through open fields, gliders scurrying among the treetops, or platypus paddling their way along the creek.
-Large swathes of vegetation on the flatter areas of Mullion Range State Conservation Area have remained relatively undisturbed, thanks to the area's mining and logging past.
+You may spot interesting wildlife here, like eastern grey kangaroos, red-necked wallabies and wallaroos bounding through open fields.
+Gliders scurry among the treetops and platypus paddle their way along the creek.
+Large swathes of vegetation on the flatter areas of Mullion Range State Conservation Area have remained relatively undisturbed, thanks to the area's mining past.
 This means you can see a number of plant species and communities here that are rarely found elsewhere in central western NSW, including inland scribby gum, red stringybark and river oak.
-Mullion Range also provides habitat for many unique and interesting species of woodland birds, such as native parrots, including eastern rosella and crimson rosella, superb parrots in the springtime, and owls.
+Mullion Range also provides habitat for many unique and interesting species of woodland birds, such as native parrots, including eastern rosellas and crimson rosellas, superb parrots in the springtime, and owls.